Skip to main content

 • refer more than once to your friendships with one or two interviewers or their partners, friends, or graduate students.

-• lecture or “mansplain” the interviewers in a condescending tone.
+• lecture or “mansplain” the group in a condescending tone.

 • interrupt.
 (Social psychologists warn us that both men and women interrupt women more readily than men, so control this socialized tendency.)